eschmidgall/qasm2circ/README.md

 ==============================
 Requirements:
--Python 2.7 (should also be compatible with Python 3, though I have not tested it on this python version).
+-Python 2.7 (some Python 3 compatibility, though batch mode is currently unstable for more than 6 files).
 -Latex2e with xypic (included)
 -pdflatex